-In August 2014, we interviewed Holden Karnofsky, the co-founder of GiveWell, to discuss how the results of the Open Philanthropy Project (formerly GiveWell Labs) might extend to career choice.
-In particular, we regard the Open Philanthropy Project as the best available single source of information about which causes are most high priority (for more, see our cause page, and we want to explore how much the results transfer from philanthropists to people picking careers.
+In August 2014, we interviewed Holden Karnofsky, the co-founder of GiveWell, to discuss how the results of the Open Philanthropy (formerly GiveWell Labs) might extend to career choice.
+In particular, we regard Open Philanthropy as the best available single source of information about which causes are most high priority (for more, see our cause page, and we want to explore how much the results transfer from philanthropists to people picking careers.
 See our previous interview with Holden.

 The interview was carried out in person in GiveWell’s offices and recorded.
 Below, we list some of the key points and excerpts from the interview edited for clarity, which were reviewed by Holden before publishing.

 - If a cause is on Open Philanthropy’s list, that’s an extra reason to seek a job in that area.